MAVBench/Docker/docs/read_me/running.md

-This document describes the steps necessary for running the MAVBench toolset.
+This document describes the steps necessary for running the MAVBench docker toolset.
 # Companion Computer

 ## Running It